Agent Architecture Review Sample (Azure Samples)

 - architecture clarity and review depth,

-- and UX quality across CLI + Web + Hosted Agent flows.
+- and experience quality across CLI, Web, and Hosted Agent flows.

 If you’re building hosted Foundry agents, this repo is intended to be a practical starting point.